-7:30am - 6:30pm 7:30am-12:00pm Hours of operation are subject to change and will be posted when
+7:30am - 6:30pm 7:30am-12:00pm Closed Closed

+Hours of operation are subject to change and will be posted when modified.

-Students, faculty and staff using "Griffin Bucks" must present a university I.D. card to the cashier when accessing their declining balance accounts.
+Students, faculty, and staff using Griffin Bucks or Flex must present a university I.D. card to the cashier.
 Cash and Credit / Debit cards are also accepted methods of payments.